valebes/spare/README.md

 ```bash
 ./setup.sh
 ```
-Warning: This script will install the necessary dependencies and configure the machines for the experiment.
+**Warning I**: This script will install the necessary dependencies and configure the machines for the experiment.
 Please check the script before running it to ensure it does not interfere with your system.

-Warning 2: Please, remember to install Firecracker manually.
+**Warning II**: Please, remember to install Firecracker manually.

 3. **Install and run Iggy**: Start the Iggy server on the controller machine by running the following commands:
 ```bash